jeffjewett/aerospike-migrations/README.md

-# aerospike-migrations

-1)  Objective
+# Databricks and Apache Spark as an Independent and Uniform Data Migration Platform

-The following example illustrates how Spark can be deployed to transform data between formats and independent sources and/or targets.
-Specifically:
+The following examples illustrate how Databricks and Spark can be deployed to migrate and/or transform data between formats, independent sources, and/or independent targets.

+Specifically in these examples:

-Extract existing relational data (a PostgreSQL-compatible database is demonstrated in this example), transform it to CSV or JSON formatted data, then push the transformed data to an S3 bucket for consumption by XXX
+- Read existing relational data directly from a PostgreSQL-compatible database into a Spark DataFrame, then write the DataFrame to an S3 bucket as Parquet, CSV or JSON formatted data.
+- Read Parquet formatted data files from an S3 bucket into a Spark DataFrame, then write the DataFrame to an S3 bucket as CSV or JSON formatted data.
+- Read existing relational data directly from a Snowflake database into a Spark DataFrame, perform column transformations, then write the DataFrame directly to an Aerospike database.

+Other workflows can then be derived from the above examples, such as:
+- Read existing relational data directly from a PostgreSQL-compatible database into a Spark DataFrame, perform column transformations on the implied schema, then write the DataFrame directly to an Aerospike database.
-Read parquet formatted data files from an S3 bucket, transform it to CSV or JSON formatted data, then push the transformed data to an S3 bucket for consumption by XXX
+- Read existing relational data directly from a Snowflake database into a Spark DataFrame, write the DataFrame to an S3 bucket as Parquet, CSV or JSON formatted data, read the Parquet formatted data files from an S3 bucket into a Spark DataFrame, then write the DataFrame directly to an Aerospike database.
+- Derive Spark connectivity to other database platforms.

-Scala notebooks only are presented.
+Both Databricks and Apache Spark clusters are used in the examples.
+Scala notebooks/scripts only are presented.

-2)  System Configuration
+## System Configuration

-Spark:
+#### Spark:
-Databricks Enterprise Edition:
+- Databricks Enterprise Edition:
-7.6 (includes Apache Spark 3.0.1, Scala 2.12)
+  - 7.6 (includes Apache Spark 3.0.1, Scala 2.12)
-AWS, us-east-1d
+- AWS, us-east-1d
-1 node - m5d.large
+- 1 node - m5d.large

-PostgreSQL:
+#### PostgreSQL:
-Yugabyte Enterprise 2.7.0:
+- Yugabyte Enterprise 2.7.0:
-GCP
+  - GCP
-Three n1-standard-8 nodes
+  - Three n1-standard-8 nodes
-Replication Factor: 3 (RF=3)
+  - Replication Factor: 3 (RF=3)
-1 zone (us-central1), and 3 availability zones (a, b, c) Encryption in-transit enabled
+  - 1 zone (us-central1), and 3 availability zones (a, b, c)
+  - Encryption in-transit enabled
-OpenSSL version 2.8.3
+  - OpenSSL version 2.8.3
 Note: Yugabyte access port is 5433 (vs well-known 5432)

-3)  SSL
+## SSL
 Encryption-in-transit (EIT)  is often enabled to secure the source database.
 This example also illustrates how to configure the client java JDBC PostgreSQL driver to access EIT-enabled sources.

 To make the certificates compatible with Java in Databricks, the client certificate and key file must be converted to DER format:

-1)  Client certificate (client_cert.crt):
+#### (1) Client certificate (client_cert.crt):

 bash:
 ```bash
 openssl x509 -in client_cert.crt -out client_cert.crt.der -outform der
 ```

-2)  Client key files (key_file.key):
+#### (2) Client key files (key_file.key):

 bash:
 ```bash
 openssl pkcs8 -topk8 -outform der -in key_file.key -out key_file.key.pk8 -nocrypt
 ```

-3)  Note:  The root certificate does not need conversion (root.crt).
+#### (3) Note:  The root certificate does not need conversion (root.crt).

-4)  Install databricks-cli (if not installed):
+#### (4) Install databricks-cli (if not installed):

 bash:
 ```bash
 pip install databricks-cli
 ```

-5)  Create a certificate folder in Databricks DBFS and copy the following files to that folder (/dbfs/<path-to-certs>/) (refer to the Databricks documentation for details):
+#### (5) Create a certificate folder in Databricks DBFS and copy the following files to that folder (/dbfs/path-to-certs/) (refer to the [Databricks documentation](https://docs.databricks.com/data/databricks-file-system.html) for details):

-client_cert.crt.der
+  - client_cert.crt.der
-key_file.key.pk8
+  - key_file.key.pk8
-root.crt
+  - root.crt

-6)  In the Databricks Scala notebook, set the following JDBC Driver options in either of the following ways:
+#### (6) In the Databricks Scala notebook, set the following JDBC Driver options in either of the following ways:

 Scala Notebook:
 ```scala